WanluLiuLab/yasim/Readme.md

 ## NEWS

-- 2022-11-09: The `yasim.commonutils` and `yasim.bioutils` package would be separated into a new package (still under internal development) and `yasim` of later versions would depend on it.
+- 2022-11-09: The `yasim.commonutils` and `yasim.bioutils` package would be separated into a new package ([`labw-utils`](https://pypi.org/project/labw-utils)) and YASIM of later versions would depend on it.